West Midlands Sports Active Camp

 As we are unable to celebrate WOW assemblies at the present time with our parents, we will share these with you here.....

-Amelia - For working really hard in English and producing a lovely story about Rapunzel.
+River-Levi - For working really hard in maths and absolutely smashing ordering numbers to 50.
 Well done!